cskitty/cskitty.github.io/_posts/2020-04-12-post-python-tutorial-1.md

   - Python
 ---

-# Python for Beginner Lesson 1: Variables and Print
+# Introduction to Python Lesson 1: Variables and Print
 {% include video id="AEY_B1MSGTw" provider="youtube" %}

 If you’ve gone to search up the word “Python”, chances are, you get a definition like this: